pykale/pykale/README.md

 ## pykale: machine learning for medical imaging, graph, and vision data
 We aim to develop a common framework to accelerate our research on machine learning for medical imaging, graphs/networks, and computer vision.
-If some resources are domain-specific, put them under specific folders, `medim`, `graph`, and `vision`, respectively.
 If you do not have write access, please push and one from the core team will review and update.

+**Coding style to follow**: [MONAI](https://github.com/Project-MONAI/MONAI) for `medim`, [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) for `graph`, and [kornia?](https://github.com/kornia/kornia) for `vision`.
+All pure python from [pytorch ecosysmtem](https://pytorch.org/ecosystem/) (our goal!)

 ### Objectives
 * Share our resources/expertise and know each other better